greppo-io/greppo/README.md

 ```

 We suggest you use a virtual environment to manage your packages for this project.
 For more infromation and troubleshooting visit the [Installation Guide](https://docs.greppo.io).

+**Windows users**: Installation of Fiona (one of Greppo's dependencies) on Windows machines usually doesn't work by default.
+A manual installation with e.g. [wheel files by Christoph Gohlke](https://www.lfd.uci.edu/~gohlke/pythonlibs/) the  would be a work around.

 ## A simple example